-We hope you'll join us for the Flora Bama Gulf Coast Paddle Championships!
+Join us for a fun Saturday morning in Orange Beach at the Flora Bama Gulf Coast Paddle Championships!
 A portion of proceeds will benefit our efforts for clean water, clean air, and healthy communities.
 Stay tuned for more information about this event.
 To learn more, contact Justine Herlihy at email@example.com or call 251-433-4229.

-Wednesday, July 26.
-5 p.m. to 8 p.m.
+Wednesday, July 25, 2018.
+5 p.m. to 9 p.m.
 Cooper Riverside Park

 Fairhope Municipal Pier.
 7:30 a.m.

-Join us in the beautiful city of Fairhope, AL for the Jubilee Kids Triathlon on Sunday, June 4 at 7:30 a.m. at the Fairhope Pier.
+Join us in the beautiful city of Fairhope, AL for the Jubilee Kids Triathlon on Sunday, June 3 at 7:30 a.m. at the Fairhope Pier.
 With numerous shops, restaurants, and kid-friendly activities, Fairhope is the perfect race destination for the whole family to enjoy.
 This race is open to children ages 7-15.

 Parents can race in the Grandman Triathlon at the same site the day before, and then watch their kids race the next morning on Sunday, June 4!
 Click here to learn more information about the Jubilee Kids Triathlon.
 Registration will be open soon!

-Saturday June 3, 2017 at 7 a.m. * Fairhope Municipal Pier
+Saturday June 2, 2018 at 7 a.m. * Fairhope Municipal Pier

-In its thirteenth year, The Grandman has become one of Fairhope's premier annual events, attracting individual and team racers of all ages and skill levels from around the Southeast and beyond.
+In its fourteenth year, The Grandman has become one of Fairhope's premier annual events, attracting individual and team racers of all ages and skill levels from around the Southeast and beyond.
 Last year, more than 750 racers, 100 volunteers, and 50 sponsors participated in the event.